ICESI/ds-chef/centos7/08_lxd/README.md

 ```

 ```
-# Let’s assign mycontainer to use the new profile, “default,bridgeprofile”.
+# Let’s make an existing container to use the new profile, “default,bridgeprofile”.
+vagrant up --provider lxd
 lxc list
 lxc profile assign my_vagrant_container default,bridgeprofile
 # Now we just need to restart the networking in the container.